top of page

 The role of light in creating coziness

-Lighting is often the single most important factor.
-Bright, overhead light keeps the brain awake.
-Cozy spaces rely on indirect, warm light that mimics natural evening conditions.
+Bright overhead lighting keeps the brain alert.
+Cozy spaces rely on soft, indirect, warm light that mimics evening conditions.

 How textures and materials change how a space feels